 All students must demonstrate competency in writing skills as a requirement for graduation.
 History students will normally demonstrate writing competence through their successful completion of HIST 690.

-- An acceptable baccalaureate in history from an accredited institution or an acceptable baccalaureate in another discipline and a program in remedial work in history which has the prior approval of the Graduate Coordinator.
+An acceptable baccalaureate in history from an accredited institution or a baccalaureate in another discipline with advance approval of the History Department's Graduate Coordinator.